cisco-sso/kdf/content/getting-started/windows/index.md

 ### Reboot

 {{% warning %}}
-You must reboot after installing Docker on Windows.
+You must reboot after installing Docker For Windows, and accept all prompts (e.g. enabling Hyper-V)
 {{% /warning %}}

-## Step 4: Kubernetes
+## Step 3: Kubernetes

 {{% warning %}}
 TODO (use a readfile)
 {{% /warning %}}

-## Step 5: Keybase
+## Step 4: Keybase

 {{% note %}}
 {{% markdownReplace old="[[ MOUNTPOINT ]]" new="k:" %}}